tubtubs/MorphHelper/README.md

 You can also use the [GitAddonsManager](https://gitlab.com/woblight/GitAddonsManager) to install this addon.

 -If there are any further issues with installation, ensure that *MorphHelper.toc* is in the root folder.
 There should be no subdirectories.
 Eg: *C:\Games\WoW\Interface\Addons\MorphHelper\MorphHelper.toc*

-## KNOWN ISSUES:
-# Preset indexs can be messy if you delete them
-* Already planning on reworking this system
-# Can't morph *x* NPC
-* Many limitations imposed by VanillaHelpers calls.
-Companions, pets, and odd factions (enemy or neutral) don't morph well with VanillaHelpers.
-# Can't morph *x* item
-* I'm still testing out item morphing viability.
-* Limited functionality, ItemIDs must be cached so something you can link from Atlasloot

 ## Commands:
 * /MorphHelper /Morph /MH.